 St Paul’s Cathedral: St Paul’s Cathedral will be open for sightseeing on the 26th of December from 9.00 am, with the last entry at 4 pm.

-Harry Potter Studios: Harry Potter Studios in London will be open on the 26th of December.
-Booking is essential though!
+Harry Potter Studios: Harry Potter Studios in London will be closed on the 26th of December.

-London Zoo: London Zoo in Regent´s Park, will open on the 26th of December from 10 am to 4 pm, with the last entry at 3 pm.
+London Zoo: London Zoo in Regent´s Park will open on December 26th from 10 am to 4 pm, with the last entry at 3 pm.